SYSC-4907-Group-51/backend/user/README.md

 Unauthorized | 401 UNAUTHORIZED | `{"detail": "Given token not valid for any token type", ...}`

 ## /sync-status
+This API provides the synchronization status of the patient's tracker data.
 ### Method
 `GET`